-By the end of October the gardening year is winding down to the dormancy of winter.
-There are a few tasks left to do but mostly our herb beds are thinking fondly of the coming long winter’s nap.
+By the end of October the gardening year is winding down to the quiet months of winter.
+There are a few tasks left to do but most gardeners are thinking fondly of the coming long winter’s nap.
 But wait…there’s just one more thing to plant.
 Now is the time to get garlic in the ground.
-All types of garlic are best planted in the fall before the first frost in your area.
-Those living in frost-free regions can also plant in early March for a harvest in late November but fall planting is preferable because the resulting heads harvested in late spring are larger.
-Mailorder sources are shipping garlics now.
-See the bottom of this post for sources.
+Like many spring-flowering bulbs, garlic is best planted in the fall before the first frost in your area.
+In my North Texas home this means no later than early November.

 Garlic roots like to go deep so plant it in a loose, well-drained soil with a slightly acid pH – somewhere between 6.2 and 6.8.
 To avoid soil-borne disease or pests, don’t plant garlic in the same spot where it or other members of the Allium family (onions, shallots, leeks) have grown in the last two years.

-Once the cloves are planted, keep the soil moist but not soggy until the tips break the surface.
+Once the cloves are planted, keep the soil moist but not soggy until the green tips break the surface.
 Then water as you would any other garden vegetables – at least an inch a week.
-In late spring after the stalks are at full height ( 2-3 feet for most varieties), stop watering.
+In late spring after the stalks are at full height ( 2-3 feet for most varieties) and just beginning to show signs of yellowing, stop watering.
 During the last few weeks the bulbs are segmenting and the outer wrapper is drying out.
 Too much water during this critical time can encourage mold and will shorten the life of harvested heads.

 Garlic requires 8-9 months to mature.
-During the growing season use a good “10-10-10” balanced fertilizer to encourage head formation.
+During the winter and early spring use a good “10-10-10” balanced fertilizer to encourage head formation.
 Avoid high nitrogen fertilizers because they will encourage leaf production at the expense of the head.
 Stay on top of the weeding in your garlic plot.
 Garlic has shallow roots and does not grow dense enough to shade the soil, making it easy for weeds to crowd it out.